 Does the poem sound good?
-Sound like a silly question, but if it doesn't it's not going to hold anyone's interest.
-Here, you also want to ask yourself id the linking and chunking of well chosen, mood generating words sound good enough to make children hungry for more.
+This may sound like a silly question, but if it doesn't it's not going to hold anyone's interest.
+Here, you also want to ask yourself if the linking and chunking of well chosen, mood generating words sound good enough to make children hungry for more.

 Does the poem use alliteration, assonance, repetition, onomatopoeia?
-Knowing this will help you guide children into recognizing and utilizing these uses when talking about or creating their own poetry.
+Knowing this will help you guide children into recognizing and utilizing and using these language techniques when talking about or creating their own poetry.

 Is the rhythm of the poem pronounced?
 In other words, how obvious is the rhythm?
 Are young children likely to honor the poem with verbal participation, stressing the beat?
 Or with a motoric response such as a foot tap, a hand clap, a sway, a hop, a jump, or a skip?
 How does the rhythm reinforce and create the meaning of the poem?
 Will it help you guide the children through?
 Is it easy enough for the children to guide themselves through?

 Is the poetry rhymed?
 Does the poem offer to the young child the predictability of rhyming words?
 Is he or she being invited to join in by a rhyming refrain, for instance?
 Do the rhymes sound natural or contrived?
-Remember, though, that rhyme is not required for a good poem; many good poems do not rhyme but have other strengths, such as imagery.
+Remember, though, that rhyme is not required for a good poem; many good poems do not rhyme but have other strengths, such as imagery and sound.

 How has the poet created the emotional intensity of the poem?
 Does every word work to heighten the feelings conveyed?
 Are the words nonsensical, pushed in, embellished or elaborated, minimal?
 Do the words evoke appropriate feelings and sensations in relation to subject matter?

 Quality of Imagination: